Lightning-AI/pytorch-lightning/docs/source-app/glossary/app_checkpointing.rst

     lightning run app app.py --checkpoint lightningapp_checkpoint_1665501688

-3. keyword `latest` to start from the latest checkpoint file in lightning shared storage.
+3. The keyword `latest` to start from the latest checkpoint file in Lightning shared storage.

 .. code-block:: bash